• About

 Wild Violet

 Wild violets have demulcent and expectorant properties and are a longstanding remedy for cough.
-Gather some leaves and dry them to have on hand the next time a cough strikes.
-Here’s how to make violet cough syrup from The Nerdy Farm Wife.
+Gather some leaves and dry them to have on hand the next time a cough strikes so you can have some soothing violet tea.
+Or try making this violet cough syrup from The Nerdy Farm Wife.
+Check out additional medicinal and culinary wild violet recipes.

 Plantain